How To Deal With A Demanding Adult Child

 There were a few awkward moments at first, but soon Emma adjusted to Beth’s new boundaries.
 Emma became a lot happier in herself; her confidence grew as she learnt to be more resilient, knowing that her mother would always be there for her - but within respectful limits.

-Now when they chatted, Beth really enjoyed the conversation rather than having a niggling feeling of resentment, and their relationship became more adult to adult, rather than parent to child.
+Now when they chatted, Beth really enjoyed the conversation rather than having a niggling feeling of resentment, and their relationship became more adult-to-adult, rather than parent to child.